 Should I get special glasses made for playing pool?

 Some people prefer “pool glasses” with no top rim that are very tall above the eyebrows so it is impossible to look over the glasses.
-Some companies offer billiard-specific glasses like this (e.g., Billiard Eyeglasses and Curran Billiard Glasses).
-They look a little goofy, but they are effective.
+Some companies offer billiard-specific glasses like this (e.g., Billiard Eyeglasses, Curran Billiard Glasses, and Snookerspex.com).
+They might look a little goofy, but they are effective.

 It also helps to have a low stance, where your gaze angle doesn’t change very much from the CB to the OB.
 For more information and demonstrations, see advantages of a low stance.